JLF FIRM ARTICLES AND NEWS

 Say, for example, the police consider you to be 20 percent responsible for the crash.
 Maybe you were speeding or didn’t check your blind spot.
 The pure comparative negligence rule will dictate that you then will recover 80 percent of the total compensation for your losses.

-After you report the auto accident, call a California personal injury attorney to help you navigate the rest of the process.
+After you report the auto accident, call an El Monte car accident attorney to help you navigate the rest of the process.
 There can be many complex auto accident laws and legal questions involved, and the right legal assistance can help you protect your rights to compensation.